 - The incorrect application of gross floor area for a non-residential development - Applying an incorrect 'use category', under a regulation, to the development - (i) The working out of extra demands, for section 120; or - (ii) An offset or refund; or - b) The was no decision about an offset or refund; or - c) If the infrastructure charges notice states a refund will be given the timing for giving the refund; or - d) The amount of the charge is so unreasonable that no reasonable relevant local government could have imposed the amount.

-Column 1 Column 2 Column 3 Column 4

-Appellant Respondent Co-respondent Co-respondent by election

-(if any) (if any)

-Table 1 Appeals to the P&E Court and, for certain matters, to a tribunal The person given the Infrastructure charges notice The local government that gave the infrastructure charges notice - -
+Column 1 Appellant Column 2 Respondent Column 3 Co-respondent (if any) Column 4 Co-respondent by election (if any) The person given the Infrastructure charges notice The local government that gave the infrastructure charges notice - -

 5. Conversion applications